 Enter your password at the prompt.
-If you log in successfully, a ticket is created for you in the ticket file in your home directory, and you are not prompted to log in again until either your ticket expires (by default, in 12 hours), or until you log out of Perforce.
+If you log in successfully, a ticket is created for you in your ticket file, and you are not prompted to log in again until either your ticket expires (by default, in 12 hours), or until you log out of Perforce.